Snapchat blames third-party apps for any leaked photos

 "We can confirm that Snapchat servers were never breached and were not the source of these leaks," the company said in an emailed statement.

-Users were "allegedly victimized by their use of third-party apps to send and receive Snaps, a practise that we expressly prohibit in our terms of use precisely because they compromise our users' security."
+Users were "allegedly victimized by their use of third-party apps to send and receive Snaps, a practice that we expressly prohibit in our terms of use precisely because they compromise our users' security."

 A Snapchat representative noted the company's statement was based on reports of leaked photos, and that it could not verify whether hackers had breached third-party software containing stolen Snapchat photos.